icyflame/json-where/README.md

 ## Install

-After you have compiled the module, you must put the binary in one of the folders which is in the `$PATH` variable of your shell to make it accessible from everywhere.
+After compiling the module, you can put the binary in one of the folders which is in the `$PATH` variable of your shell.

 ```sh
 cp bin/json-where /usr/local/bin